ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

 The cmake command can also be customized.
 The environment variable *ADDITIONAL_CMAKE_PARAMS* can be set and is passed to cmake during packaging.

-Since additional metadata is required to be present on the RPM in order to be possible to validate it, the *MANIFEST.skao.int* file that is automatically generated must be installed in the RPM.
+Since additional metadata is required to be present on the RPM in order to be possible to validate it, the *MANIFEST.skao.int* file that is automatically generated is added to the RPM description.
 Furthermore, the *VERSION* environment variable is passed to cmake and should be used when naming the package file.
 This can be done using the following directives in the CMakeLists.txt:

 .. code-block:: cmake

-  install(FILES "MANIFEST.skao.int" DESTINATION "metadata")

   # -- generic package settings
   set(PACK_NAME ${PROJECT_NAME})